-Transfer credit is permitted for graduatelevel courses taken at an accredited U.S. institution, or at an institution included in the Association of Univer-sity and Colleges for Canada, if taken in Ontario.
+Transfer credit is permitted for graduate-level courses taken at an accredited U.S. institution, an officially recognized degree-granting international institution, or at an institution included in the Association of University and Colleges for Canada, if taken in Ontario.
 Courses must be documented on a graduate transcript, the grade must be at least a B and, in the judgment of the dean, acceptable in the student's program.
 A maximum of nine credit hours may be transferred in the criminal justice program.
 A maximum of 12 credit hours can be transferred in the interdisciplinary studies program.
 A maximum of six credit hours may be transferred in the education programs with the exception of mental health counseling, which allows the transfer of nine credit hours.
 However, the advanced certificate programs in education permit the transfer of 36 credit hours.
 For the MBA program, a maximum of six credit hours at the 600 level may be used as transfer credit.